 Notebook Students are required to keep handouts and repertoire information performed in studio class in a 3-ring binder.
-Harrell students are required to have a lesson binder with a pack of dividers.

 Accompanist The majority of clarinet repertoire requires an accompanist.
 It is the student's responsibility to obtain, arrange rehearsals and pay the pianist.
 The student must bring the accompanist to lessons beginning approximately 6 weeks prior to the recital.